-- 6.24 There is an induction programme in place for newly appointed officers and Members, with their ongoing training needs being determined by means of one to one discussions with Members and annual interviews of employees in accordance with the Council's personal development scheme. - 6.25 There are opportunities for Members and officers to update their knowledge on a regular basis by using the Council's training and development programme, which includes training on corporate governance. - 6.26 The Council also has a peer coaching and mentoring programme for Members and has a management development programme for officers based upon its competency framework. - 6.27 In accordance with the Member Development Charter for the East Midlands, the Council has a comprehensive member development programme in place.
+- 6.24 There is an induction programme in place for newly appointed officers and Members, with their ongoing training needs being determined by means of one to one discussions with Members and annual interviews of employees in accordance with the Council's personal development scheme. - 6.25 There are opportunities for Members and officers to update their knowledge on a regular basis by using the Council's training and development programme, which includes training on corporate governance. - 6.26 The Council also has a peer coaching and mentoring programme for Members and has a management development programme for officers based upon its competency framework. - 6.27 The Council has a comprehensive member development programme in place.